snebel/project_euler/README.md

-project_euler
+Project Euler
 =============
-Ruby solutions to selected Project Euler problems.
+My Ruby solutions to selected Project Euler problems.
+Solutions are generalized for arbitrary input when possible.